safikhanSoofiyani/CS6910-Assignment-3/README.md

 !pip install datasets

 ```
-4. The dataset for the RNN part of the assignment can be found at : [RNN Dataset Link](https://storage.googleapis.com/gresearch/dakshina/dakshina_dataset_v1.0.tar)
+4. The dataset for the RNN part of the project can be found at : [RNN Dataset Link](https://storage.googleapis.com/gresearch/dakshina/dakshina_dataset_v1.0.tar)
-5. The dataset for the Transformers part of the assignment can be found at : [Transformer Dataset Link](https://www.kaggle.com/neisse/scrapped-lyrics-from-6-genres)
+5. The dataset for the Transformers part of the project can be found at : [Transformer Dataset Link](https://www.kaggle.com/neisse/scrapped-lyrics-from-6-genres)
 ---
 # Building and training a Seq2Seq model :
 ## Running the code